 Greensborough 3088

-The amendment can also be inspected free of charge at the Department of Environment, Land, Water and Planning website at www.planning.vic.gov.au/public-inspection.
+The amendment can also be inspected free of charge at the Department of Transport and Planning website at www.planning.vic.gov.au/public-inspection.

 Submissions

 Any person who may be affected by the amendment may make a submission to the planning authority.
 Submissions about the amendment must be received by Thursday 3rd August 2023.